 Am I at higher risk for breast cancer because of my breast implants?

 Your risk for breast cancer doesn’t change with implants.
 The same factors apply to women with and without breast implants: primarily age and family history.

 For the record: Studies have shown that neither silicone nor saline implants cause breast cancer.
 The FDA has reported a link between implants and risk for a type of cancer called Anaplastic Large Cell Lymphoma, but those cases are extremely rare.

 How often do I need a mammogram?

-Dr. Michelle Walters, Medical Director of Breast Imaging at CDI/Advanced Imaging, says the mammogram guidelines are the same if you have breast implants.
+Dr. Michelle Walters, Medical Director of Breast Imaging at Center for Diagnostic Imaging in Texas, says the mammogram guidelines are the same if you have breast implants.
 Though there have been conflicting recommended guidelines released in recent years, Dr. Walters says start at 40 and repeat each year.
 If you have a family history of breast cancer though, you need to start earlier.

 Could my implants compromise my mammogram?